XRPLF/xrpl-dev-portal/content/tutorials/get-started/get-started-using-javascript.md

         await client.connect()

-### 3. Generate Wallet
+### 3. Get Account

 The `xrpl.js` library has a `Wallet` class for handling the keys and address of an XRP Ledger account.
-On Testnet, you can fund a new wallet like this:
+On Testnet, you can fund a new account like this:

 {{ include_code("_code-samples/get-started/js/get-acct-info.js", start_with="// Create a wallet", end_before="// Get info", language="js") }}

-If you just want to generate keys, you can create a new Wallet instance like this:
+If you only want to generate keys, you can create a new `Wallet` instance like this:

 ```js
 const test_wallet = xrpl.Wallet.generate()
 ```

-Or, if you already have a seed encoded in [base58][], you can instantiate a Wallet from it like this:
+Or, if you already have a seed encoded in [base58][], you can make a `Wallet` instance from it like this:

 ```js
 const test_wallet = xrpl.Wallet.fromSeed("sn3nxiW7v8KXzPzAqzyHXbSSKNuN9") // Test secret; don't use for real